rohithmeethal/subl-phpstorm-handler/README.md

-# SublimeText URL Handler on Linux (Ubuntu based)
+# Subl handler using Phpstorm on Linux (Ubuntu based)

-Enables SublimeText to open URL Scheme subl:// and txmt:// like these:
+Enables Phpstorm to open URL Scheme subl:// and txmt:// like these:

 `subl://open/?url=file:///etc/passwd&line=10&column=2`

+This is created for laravel error handler, it defaults to subl links to open files, but I use phpstorm, so made few changes to existing subl package from https://github.com/algorich/sublime-url-handler to use the phpstorm

 ## Installation